cox101/alx-airbnb-database/database-adv-script/README.md

 # Join Queries - ALX Airbnb Database Module

-This file contains SQL scripts demonstrating advanced SQL JOINs using the simulated Airbnb schema.
+# Complex Queries with Joins

-## 📄 Queries Included
+## Objective

-1. **INNER JOIN**
+To practice and demonstrate the ability to use various types of SQL joins to retrieve meaningful insights from multiple related tables.

+## Implemented Joins

+### 1. INNER JOIN
-   Retrieves all bookings and the users who made those bookings.
+This query retrieves all bookings and the respective users who made those bookings.
+It only includes rows where there is a match between `bookings.user_id` and `users.id`.

-2. **LEFT JOIN**
+### 2. LEFT JOIN
-   Retrieves all properties along with their reviews, including properties without reviews.
+This query retrieves all properties and their reviews.
+It includes all properties even if they don’t have any reviews.

-3. **FULL OUTER JOIN**
+### 3. FULL OUTER JOIN
-   Retrieves all users and bookings, including users without bookings and bookings without a linked user.
+This query retrieves all users and all bookings.
+It ensures that users without bookings and bookings without users are still included in the results.

-    - **Note**: Since MySQL does not support `FULL OUTER JOIN` natively, it is emulated using a `UNION` of `LEFT JOIN` and `RIGHT JOIN`.
+## Notes
+- All queries include `ORDER BY` clauses to ensure results are sorted and easy to read.

 ## Subqueries